How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

-One of the most common things that runners want to know is how to run further.
+One of the most common questions I get asked as a running coach is how can I run further.

-Increasing your running distance will help you progress to tackling longer races like the 10K, half marathon, and marathon, and it enables you to burn more calories and get an even better workout if weight loss is a goal.
+Increasing your running mileage will help you progress to tackling longer races for the first time like the 10K, half marathon, and marathon.
+It also enables you to burn more calories and get an even better workout if weight loss is a goal.

-So, how do you increase running distance safely?
-What are the best tips for how to run further without getting injured?
+So, how do you increase running distance safely, and what are the best tips for running longer distances without getting injured?

-In this article, we will discuss how to increase running distance safely so that you can enjoy more miles without getting hurt.
+In this guide, we will discuss how to increase running distance safely so that you can enjoy more miles without getting injured or burnt out.

 Two people running trail.

-How Much Should I Increase My Running Distance?
+How Do I Increase My Running Distance Safely?

-Although the concept behind how to run further is very straightforward—gradually run a little longer with every long run—it’s important to distinguish that in order to increase your run distance safely, you need to take a measured and conservative approach.
+Although the concept behind how to run further is very straightforward—gradually run a little longer with every long run—it’s important to distinguish that you need to take a measured and conservative approach to increase your base mileage safely.

 The 10% rule is sometimes considered the “Golden Rule” in running.

-The 10% rule in running basically states that you should not increase your training volume by more than 10% from one week to the next.
+The 10% rule states that you should not increase your training volume by more than 10% from one week to the next.

 In other words, if you are currently running 20 miles per week, you should run no more than 22 miles next week and 24.2 miles the following week.

-This well-worn rule has stood the test of time for a reason—it tends to be sound advice for how to increase running distance safely from week to week
+This well-worn rule has stood the test of time for a reason—it tends to be sound advice on increasing running distance safely from week to week

 There’s even some evidence that demonstrates the validity of the 10% rule.

-A study with 874 healthy novice runners who were followed over one year found that runners who increased their running volume by 30% or more over two weeks (roughly 15% per week) were more than 1.5 times as likely to sustain a running-related injury than runners who increased their mileage by less than 10%.
+A study1Nielsen, R. Ø., Parner, E. T., Nohr, E. A., Sørensen, H., Lind, M., & Rasmussen, S. (2014).
+Excessive Progression in Weekly Running Distance and Risk of Running-Related Injuries: An Association Which Varies According to Type of Injury.
+Journal of Orthopaedic & Sports Physical Therapy44(10), 739–747. https://doi.org/10.2519/jospt.2014.5164 with 874 healthy novice runners who were followed over one year, found that runners who increased their running volume by 30% or more over two weeks (roughly 15% per week) were more than 1.5 times as likely to sustain a running-related injury than runners who increased their mileage by less than 10%.

-Interestingly, not all injuries seemed to be associated with increases in training volume or the 10% rule.
+Interestingly, not all injuries seemed to be associated with increased training volume or the 10% rule.

 For example, plantar fasciitis, Achilles tendinopathy, calf injuries, hamstring injuries, tibial stress fractures, and hip flexor strains seemed more related to other training errors.